What is PortLUG?

 PortLUG is a club for Adult Fans Of LEGO® (AFOLs).
 PortLUG stands for Portland LEGO User Group.

 How big is PortLUG?

-PortLUG has over one hundred and fifty members on the mailing list, the majority of whom live in the Greater Portland Area.
-Our meetings generally see 30-50 attendees, with many more who are active in PortLUG & events, but are unable to attend meetings regularly.
+PortLUG has over two hundred and fifty members on the mailing list, the majority of whom live in the Greater Portland Area.
+Our meetings generally see 30-50 attendees, with many more who are otherwise active in PortLUG & events, but are unable to attend meetings regularly.